-Raise your own Queens in 2022 and improve your stock.
+Raise your own Queens and improve your stock.
 The Hopkins method requires no purchasing of queen rearing materials or kits, nor learning curve and skills required of grafting.

 Beekeeping presents many challenges, and one of the most troublesome is finding colonies with no queens.There are queen suppliers who are more than willing to sell you some queens, but the prices of these “royal highnesses” seem to be increasing each year.

 You can raise your own queens, and there are a wide range of choices for this.
 Most of the techniques are usually designed for raising many queens, and involve intricate tools and procedures.
 Some of the equipment beekeepers purchase to raise queens include grafting tools, cell bars, plastic cell cups, plastic cell protectors, candy caps, and queen cages.
 There are even complete queen rearing kits that include everything you need plus instructions.
 Some of the common methods associated with queen rearing are the Jenter, Nicot, and Doolittle systems.